The title is borrowed from the Buddhist tradition of the;

 even though the effects of those beliefs can become detrimental

-to others.
+to others, & that is all-inclusive of the above.
 When man stops believing, in whatever it is he has faith in, something irretrievable dies in him, he can live without peace, wisdom, he can live without happiness & often does, thus of all the virtues, if called upon to do it, I'd wish on my fellow man faith,

 because to live without belief is to live a life without purpose,